uvartak-okta/draft-ietf-scim-roles-entitlements/README.md

-# Cursor-based Pagination of SCIM Resources
+# SCIM Roles and Entitlements Extension

 This is the working area for the IETF [SCIM Working Group](https://datatracker.ietf.org/wg/scim/documents/) Internet-Draft, "SCIM Roles and Entitlements Extension".